Last updated on February 14th, 2023

 - cayenne pepper

-Mix it all together really well and then rub generously over your pieces of pork.
+Mix it all together really well and then rub the spice mixture generously over your pieces of pork.

 Set your Instant Pot to the saute function and pour in about a tablespoon of olive oil.